Abhiroop25902/Certificate-Generator/README.md

 # Ceritificate Generator

-Will generate a list of Pariticipation Ceritificate and also send emails to them
+Will generate a list of Pariticipation Ceritificate and also send emails to them.

+# WIP